Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 ## 2.2 Sentence Spliter module

-The loaded text is split with the help of Spacy or NLTK sentencer.
-The document collection will be split into batches with a specific batch size.
-How the files should be saved, for example batch size, should be specified in the config file.
+This module opens the JSON file with the text collection produced by the data loader module, splits the texts into sentences with the spaCy or NLTK sentence splitter and stores the output in a set of JSON files.
+The number of texts that is processed together and stored in the same JSON output file is specified under "batch size" in the config file.
 First you need to set the ignore parameter for splitter to false.
 Following are the arguments that can be provided to the splitter section

 #### Config file argument:
 ```console